valkyrienyanko/redot-engine/README.md

 ### Binary downloads

-Official binaries for the Redot editor and the export templates will be found [on the Redot website](https://redotengine.org/download) once it's set up.
+Official binaries for the Redot editor and the export templates will be found [on the Redot website](https://redotengine.org/download) once it's set up and on the [GitHub page](https://github.com/Redot-Engine/redot-engine) until then.

 ### Compiling from source